What We Know: When Popular Cruise Destinations & Ports Will Reopen

 - Spain - Home to one of the world’s largest cruise ports in Barcelona, Spain reopened their borders to international travelers on June 21.
 However, the country announced it would be extending an indefinite ban on cruise ships to both its mainland and islands.

 - Norway - In June, Norway became the first country to reopen ocean cruising with the resumption of Hurtigruten’s Finnmarken departing from Bergen on an 11-night voyage up the coast to Kirkenes and back, as well as a sailing of SeaDream YachtClub departing from Oslo.
-At this time U.S. travelers are not allowed to visit Norway due to EU restrictions.
+At this time U.S. travelers are not allowed to visit Norway due to EU regulations.

 What is the first port that you hope to visit when cruising resumes?